helinwang/dex/commands.md

 # Commands

+Let's go through the commands by examples.
 The options for all the binaries can be viewed with `./binary_name -h`.

 ## Node